duy77/version-control-group/README.md

 I just think in a businees,the owner want to collect customers' date of birth for giving them a discount on their birthday.

+#Khris
+I committed a file that asks a user for their name and their favorite fruit out of 3
 # version control Group 13 on Canvas : Duy nguyen and Khristian Tomko